melvz/terraform-ecs-fargate/README.md

 ### We need a loadbalancer where ECS will exist -->  loadbalancer.tf
 - I use alb instead of regular lb.
-- Target group listens to requests at port 80 with no SSL support (http only), while the ALB 'forwards' requests to container at port 8080.
+- ALB listens to requests at port 80 with no SSL support (http only), while the ALB 'forwards' requests to container at port 8080.
 - Supports Fargate target type = "ip".

+### Traffic flow:
+- Inbound traffic from outside world (internet) hits the ALB (loadbalancer) at port 80 (allowed by alb_sg).
+- Traffic from ALB will hit port 8080 into the ECS/Fargate service, which sits on private subnets.
+-
 ---
 ~